Acequia: Usage in the American Southwest

+Design

 Acequias are gravity chutes, similar in concept to flumes.
 Some acequias are conveyed through pipes or aqueducts, of modern fabrication or decades or centuries old (see transvasement).
-In order for the system to function properly the channel needs to have a good gradient in order to keep the flow of water moving properly.
-The majority, however, are simple open ditches with dirt banks.
-In many communities, the ditchbanks are important routes for non-motorized travel.
+For the system to function properly the channel must have a good gradient to maintain the flow of water.

+When rainfall and snowmelt start to flow it is carried into the Acequia Madre and through the connecting channels throughout parts of New Mexico.
+Acequias have several components that control the transport of water: